HExSA-Lab/nautilus/README.md

 entry and enable it in `make menuconfig`.
 You can now run like this:

 `$> qemu-system-x86_64 -cdrom nautilus.iso -m 2G -serial stdio`

+Sometimes it is useful to interact with the Nautilus root shell via serial port, e.g. when you're running under QEMU on a system that does not have a windowing system.
+You'll want to first put a character device on the serial port by rebuilding Nautilus after selecting the *Place a virtual console interface on a character device* option.
+Then, after Nautilus boots (making sure you enabled the `-serial stdio` option in QEMU) you'll see a virtual console at your terminal.
+You can get to the root shell by getting to the terminal list with `\``3`.
+You can then select the root shell, and you will be able to run shell commands and see output.
+If you want to see more kernel output, you can use serial redirection and serial mirroring in your config.

 # Running and Debugging under BOCHS